bahrus/custom-enhancements/README.md

 While supporting single word attributes for custom elements, that could conflict with future global attributes is a bit dicey, that ship has sailed, and we view it as similar to key words in JavaScript, just a risk we have agreed is acceptable.

-This proposal views the risks as too high to do that when we move on to enhancing higher-order components, especially as the platform is happily introducing more of them.
+This proposal views the risks as too high to do that when we move on to enhancing higher-order components, especially as the platform is happily introducing more of them (🥳).
 There is an informal understanding that built-in attributes won't have dashes in them (e.g. onclick, etc), except once in a blue moon (aria-*) so insisting on dashes in this context seems prudent.

-However, I've become that there is another informal understanding -- that the platform will only use ASCII characters for future attributes.

 The extra enh- is there to avoid conflicting with attributes that a custom element author may be using, so one of the aspects of this proposal is to suggest that the platform reserve "enh-" prefix similar to how it reserved "data-".

+However, I've become aware that there is another informal understanding -- that the platform will only use ASCII characters for future attributes.

-So developers wanting to capitalize on that and benefit from shorter names could define, under this proposal, an alternative mapping for example:
+So developers wanting to capitalize on that and benefit from shorter names could define, under this proposal, an alternative mapping.
+For example:

 ```JS
 export const enhancementInfo = {